Zeuqish/Plant-Tycoon-Calculator/README.md

 # Plant-Tycoon-Calculator
-A simple tool for calculating and searching for plant pollination results
+A simple tool for calculating and searching for plant pollination results for the game Plant Tycoon.

 ## How to use: